Bring Back Breakfast

 Hunger pangs are a healthy, normal signal from your body.
 Bring along a healthy snack for these times.
 Or try eating a little more protein or fat with breakfast to keep you feeling full longer.

 Back to Breakfast

 Eating a healthful breakfast helps prepare your mind and body for the day ahead.
-Try some of these ideas to bring breakfast back into your routine.
+If you regularly skip breakfast, use these suggestions to get yourself back on track.

 Centers for Disease Control and Prevention

 Breakfast.
 Johns Hopkins Bloomberg School of Public Health website.
 Available at: http://www.jhsph.edu/offices-and-services/student-affairs/%5Fdocuments/Breakfast.
 Accessed October 13, 2014.